ibisdavi012/innivativagx-front-fetch/README.md

 # Description

-Get JSON from an endpoint and display some fields in a table
+Gets JSON data from an endpoint and displays some fields in a table